trufont/trufont/docs/undo.md

 ## Introduction to Undo Systems

+To the best of my knowledge, there are two main strategies to implement undo:

+- store snapshots of the data
+- record individual change operations or deltas

+Snapshot approach, advantages:

+- it's fairly simple
+- can have periods without undo recording and things still more or less work
+- a single snapshot is needed for both undo and redo
+- for a group of changes, only a single snapshot is needed

+Snapshot approach, disadvantages:

+- making a snapshot may be expensive, both in terms of computing as well as memory usage
+- even for a tiny change, a whole snapshot is needed

+Recording individual changes, advantages:

+- not more information than necessary is stored onto the undo stack
+- small changes are fast to process

+Recording individual changes, disadvantages:

+- *everything* has to be recorded, or the undo data becomes invalid
+- two operations or deltas need to be recorded: forward and backward (regular/inverse)
+- for a group of changes, all individual changes need to be stored and replayed upon undo/redo: for a complex set of changes this can add up to a lot of individual operations or deltas

+## Implementation

 An undo/redo stack is often implemented with as an “undo manager” class.
 In the case of an outline editor, a lot of data will simply be copied, as it’s not always possible to simply “perform the reverse operation”.